By Eric Rinker – Technical Consultant

 Whenever the same effort can be utilized across multiple solutions, the economies of scale allow for more efficient use of equipment and personnel which keeps money from leaving the company coffers.
-By limiting the amount of difference in the infrastructure, a limit is also placed on the effort require to support that infrastructure.
+By limiting the amount of difference in the infrastructure, a limit is also placed on the effort required to support that infrastructure.

 To drill this home, let look how standardization affects specific TCO factors:

-Original cost of hardware or software:
+The original cost of hardware or software:

 A portion of the savings from this TCO factor is the most obvious to the non-technical.
 The more money spent with a vendor, the easier it is to get a good discount.
 What is not so obvious is the fact that the less difference in hardware, the less extra gear is required.

-Take for example a company with multiple offices in countries across the world that supported their laptop base by having spare part available in each office.
+Take for example a company with multiple offices in countries across the world that supported their laptop base by having a spare part available in each office.
 If they had one or two models across the entire company from one vendor, then they would only need a few power supplies and hard drives available to be able to quickly repair an individual’s system should one of these parts be the problem.
 If however, they kept every laptop brand from every acquisition in use, the cost to keep spare parts on hand would exponentially grow.
 While the initial outlay may be hard for finance to swallow when it comes to replacing non-standardized vendor hardware during a company merger, the reduced cost to support those laptops over time will make your running budgets tighter.

 Upgrade cost of hardware or software:

 As with the original purchase, the more units purchased the less an individual unit will cost.
 But with upgrades, there is an additional aspect that will affect TCO.
 The time and resources required to roll out the old and roll in the new hardware or software.
 By limiting diversity, the possible complications and required contingency plans will shrink and less effort will be required to implement.